chocolateboy/Hash-Fold/README.md

 unflatten and merge nested hashrefs.

 Unless noted, the functions listed below are also available as methods.
-Options provided to the Hash::Fold constructor can be supplied to the functions e.g.:
+Options provided to the Hash::Fold constructor can be supplied to the functions, e.g.:

 ```perl
 use Hash::Fold;